giordano/giordano.github.io/_posts/2022-06-18-first-macro.md

 ```

 _Oh, I think I see it now: the way we defined the macro, the same expression, `rand()`, is
-used twice, once inside `typeof`, and then on the right-hand side of the assignment, but
+used twice: once inside `typeof`, and then on the right-hand side of the assignment, but
 this means we're actually calling that function twice, even though the expression is the
 same._  Correct!
 And this isn't good for at least two reasons:

 * the expression on the right-hand side of the assignment can be expensive to run, and
   calling it twice wouldn't be a good outcome: we wanted to create a macro to simply things,
-  not to spend twice as much time
+  not to spend twice as much time;
 * the expression on the right-hand side of the assignment can have side effects, which is
   precisely the case of the `rand()` function: every time you call `rand()` you're advancing
   the mutable state of the random number generator, but if you call it twice instead of